Mammalian glycosylation and human disease

 The complex and diverse nature of glycan structures mirrors the enormous diversity of cellular enzymes that are involved in synthesising and modifying the many carbohydrate structures in the endoplasmic reticulum (ER) and Golgi apparatus.
 The complexity of these biosynthetic pathways makes it a challenging task to decipher the exact roles of individual enzymes and glycan structures in cells, knowledge that is essential if we are to understand how malfunctioning leads to disease.

 Dr Willems’ research focuses on developing novel chemical tools to study some of these glycans and the enzymes responsible for their biosynthesis.
-These tools are applied to a range of biochemical, structural and cellular studies to enhance our fundamental understanding of the functioning of the respective glycans and carbohydrate-active enzymes in normal cell physiology and in disease pathology.
+These tools are applied to a range of biochemical, structural and cellular studies to enhance our fundamental understanding of glycobiology.
+This knowledge also helps us better understand how abnormal glycan levels or malfunctioning of specific carbohydrate-active enzymes leads to disease, opening up new avenues for therapeutic intervention.

-Another line of Willems’ research focuses on the degradation of glycolipids by lysosomal glycoside hydrolases.
-Defects in the activity of these enzymes causes accumulation of their substrates, which leads to lysosomal storage disorders such as Gaucher and Fabry disease.
-Again, chemical tools are used to provide insights into the molecular and cellular mechanisms of disease.
+Another line of Willems’ research focuses on the degradation of glycoconjugates in the lysosome.
+Defects in the activity of these enzymes causes accumulation of their substrates, which leads to lysosomal storage disorders.
+Again, chemical tools are used to probe the enzymes of interest and provide insights into the molecular and cellular mechanisms of disease.

 - Willems, L. I. et al. Potent and selective activity-based probes for GH27 human retaining α-galactosidases, J. Am.
 Chem.
 Soc.
 2014, 136, 11622